 Some of the best places to see in Nova Scotia are located just an hour or so from Halifax, making the city a great place to base yourself.
 And, since Nova Scotia is quite compact, getting around is a breeze.

-There are lots of day trips from Halifax, here are a couple of suggestions:
+There are lots of day trips from Halifax, here are a few suggestions:

 13. Join The Free Walking Tour